Drugs Policy

 Procedures

-The WEPF will be provided with the facts, the decision & sanctions applied.
-The WEPF will inform the person or body of the decision in writing.
-The WEPF shall also advise the body to which the person belongs, any other organisation or person the WEPF determines has a need to know.
+The IEPF will be provided with the facts, the decision & sanctions applied.
+The IEPF will inform the person or body of the decision in writing.
+The IEPF shall also advise the body to which the person belongs, any other organisation or person the IEPF determines has a need to know.

 Stimulants increase alertness, reduce fatigue and may increase competitiveness and hostility.
 Their use can also produce loss of judgement, which may lead to accidents in others in some sports.
 There is no medical justification for use of 'amphetamines' in sport.